Return to Learn FAQ

 - Meals: Grades PreK-1 will start the year receiving their meals in the classroom.
 Grades 2-12 will receive their meals in the cafeteria, with additional overflow spaces (if needed), with physical distancing.

-Families who start the school year with in-school instruction will have the option to shift to online learning, a model which is described below.
+Families who start the school year with in-school instruction will have the option to shift to online learning at the end of each quarter, a model which is described below.

 Can my child continue with distance learning?